 I ran across this recipe when I went a-Googling for a new and exciting grilled shrimp idea.
-With the combined words Tyler …Florence …butter…and basil, this was on our dinner table that night.
+When the search returned the combination of these words Tyler …Florence …butter…and basil, this was on our dinner table that night.
 And folks, this has LOTS of butter.

 I thought it was unique because the instructions directed one to stuff the butter/basil mixture under the shell of the shrimp before grilling and then baste with remaining butter while it cooks.
 I’m not afraid of butter so thought it sounded fabulous.

 This was indeed delicious, but it was somewhat of a mess to eat.
 Have plenty of napkins on hand if you decide to try it.
 Taking off the shells at the table finds your fingers…well, finger licking messy.